Chiropractic

 Safe and Effective Treatment Plan

-After reviewing the history, examination, prior testing, x-rays, MRI’s and DOBI care paths3 it was determined that chiropractic adjustments6 wereclinically indicated
+After reviewing the history, examination, prior testing, x-rays, MRIs, and DOBI care paths, it was determined that chiropractic adjustments were clinically indicated

-The patient was placed on a treatment plan of spinal manipulation with modalities including intersegmental traction, electric muscle stimulation and moist heat.
-Diversified technique was used to adjust the subluxation diagnosed levels of C1,2,5,6,7 and L3,4,5.
-Although there were herniated and bulging discs present in the cervical and lumbar spine there was no cord compression.
-Therefore; there was no contraindication to performing a spinal adjustment.
-As long as there is enough space between the cord and the herniation or bulge then it is generally safe to adjust.5
+We placed the patient on a treatment plan that included spinal manipulation, intersegmental traction, electric muscle stimulation, and moist heat.
+Diversified technique was used to adjust the subluxation diagnosed levels of C1,2,5,6,7 and3, 4, 5.
+Although there were herniated and bulging discs present in the cervical and lumbar spine, there was no cord compression.
+Therefore, there was no contraindication to performing a spinal adjustment.
+As long as there is enough space between the cord and the herniation or bulge, then it is generally safe to adjust.
+5

 The patient responded quite favorably to the spinal adjustments and therapies over the course of 6 months of treatments.
-Initially, the patient was seen three times a week for the first 90 days.
-The patient demonstrated subjective and objective improvement and his care plan was adjusted accordingly and reduced to two visits per week for the next 90 days of care.
-His range of motion returned to 90% of normal:
+Initially, we saw the patient three times a week for the first 90 days.
+The patient demonstrated subjective and objective improvement, and his care plan was adjusted accordingly and reduced to two visits per week for the next 90 days of care.
+His range of motion returned to 90% of normal.

 Range of Motion: